ssbc/ssb-subset-replication-spec/README.md

 getSubset is mainly intended for the subset case of a classical feed.

-It can been seen as a more general version of createHistoryStream where the id or what you are talking about first needs to be defined.
+It can been seen as a more general version of createHistoryStream where the id, or what you are talking about, first needs to be defined.
 For this we add a query parameter.
-From this query the remote end would either try to find a feed that can answer the query directly or generate a feed that would answer the query.
+From this query the remote end would generate or reuse a feed that would answer the query.

 The query parameters interface is similar to [JITDB].
 To support pagination, `offset`, `limit` and `reverse` can be supplied.
-Furthermore it is possible to specifify `hops` to limit what feeds we would accept generated feeds from.
-Lastly there is in an option to specify whether to include `auxiliary` data or not.
-This option could be used to include blobs or could be used for feeds that mainly references existing feeds, so the messages in the new feed would only contain a hash of what they are pointing to, and the auxiliary field would include the original data.
+Furthermore there is in an option to specify whether to include `auxiliary` data or not.
+This option could be used to include blobs or could be used for feeds that mainly references existing feeds.
+In this way the messages in the generated feed would only contain a hash of what they are pointing to, and the auxiliary field would include the original data.

 To get the latest 10 post messages of a particular feed the following query can be used: